 - Simpler to transfer activity from a person to another.

-- Less errors.
-A written set of instructions minimize a chance of getting an error while performing a task.
+- Fewer errors.
+A written set of instructions minimize the chance of getting an error while performing a task.

 - Simpler to communicate the process changes to employees.